Heamin Choi: 2001–2006

 In 2001, Choi joined Hankook Tire’s Ventus Motor Sports team, which run formula cars, touring cars, and off-road rallycross cars.
 He was trained by Myung Mok Lee, who is known as the champion of the Korea Touring Car Championship.
 In the team, Choi was given the role to test in Formula 1800.
 In 2002, Choi marked his debut for the pro formula race in Korea, finishing 6th in his first race qualification and 6th in championship.

 In 2003, Choi was selected as the Samsung Everland Speedway Scholarship driver for the first time and finished 5th at the BAT Championship (Formula 1800).

 In 2004, Choi joined the Hyundai Oilbank racing team finishing as a runner-up in the Formula Korea championship.

 In 2005, Choi won the driver's championship title of BAT Championship (Formula Korea).
 In 2006, he moved to Grand Touring Race after achieving the Formula Korea Championship.
 Despite the difficulty in adapting to the GT car from Formula car, Choi won the championship for GT1 Class.

 2007

 After Choi won two championship titles in a row, he turned his attention to international competitions.
 He participated in IMSA Star Mazda Championship (Pro Mazda Championship) at Laguna Seca Race with JDC Motorsports.
 Choi finished 19th in the race, passing nine cars during the race.

 2009–2011

 In 2009, Choi participated in the Korean Stock Car race and finished 4th.
-In 2010 he joined the Atlas BX racing team as a touring car driver and finished 4th in the 2010 F1 Korean GP support race.
+In 2010 he joined the Atlas BX racing team as a touring car driver and finished fourth in the 2010 F1 Korean GP support race.

 2012

-In 2012, Choi participated in Coopertire USF2000 Championship.
-Choi finished 9th in his second event at St. Petersburg and with his continuous progress, he was ranked 6th in his first qualifying at Lucas Oil raceway oval track.
+In 2012, Choi participated in the Cooper Tires USF2000 Championship.
+Choi finished ninth in his second event at St. Petersburg and with his continuous progress, he was ranked sixth in his first qualifying at the Lucas Oil Raceway in Indianapolis.